 There’s nothing that can squash a deal faster than a bad home inspection.
-In fact, one out of every 20 real estate transactions goes south along the way, and nearly a third of the ones that don’t make it to closing crash and burn because of issues that arose during inspection, according to data from the National Association of Realtors.
+In fact, one out of every 20 real estate transactions goes south along the way, and nearly a third of the ones that don’t make it to closing crash and burn because of issues that arose during inspection.

 Although real estate is an appreciating asset, a property’s physical structure naturally deteriorates over time and requires significant upkeep.
 While some issues may be obvious — like cracked stucco or a broken light fixture — not all of the wear and tear on a home’s inner workings are visible to the untrained eye.
 A recent study by Liberty Mutual Insurance found that 80% of homeowners procrastinate or ignore home maintenance issues, while 1 in 3 Americans don’t even have money put aside for home maintenance.
 Yet, according to Mack Strickland, an appraiser and real estate agent in Chester, Va., “a poorly maintained house can lose up to 20k in value.”
 Homeowners who fail to take good care of their homes now will pay for it in the long run.

 Since most buyers rely on a home inspection going smoothly as a contingency to buy a home or not, as a seller you want to make sure that you do everything you can to ensure it goes well!
 Here are 7 best practices to help your inspection go as smoothly as possible and get you one step closer to selling your home.

 A good first impression is EVERYTHING.
 As much as people say not to judge a book by its cover, we’re guilty of doing it.
 A bad first impression can subconsciously alter the way a buyer views the rest of your home.
 To elevate your home’s curb appeal:

 - Pull out your green thumb by making your yard look manicured by mowing the grass, clipping trees and shrubs, planting a few flowers, and cutting vegetation away from the house